Skip to main content

 Photo Credit: NASA/Aubrey Gemignani.

-Two major solar eclipses are coming to North America!
+A total solar eclipse is coming to North America!

 • Monday, April 8, 2024, a total solar eclipse will be seen in the US from Texas to Maine; all of North America will have at least a partial solar eclipse.